Authentication#

 Limit Token Lifetime#

-Tokens expire after 1 hour.
+Tokens expire after 24 hours by default.
 This limits the exposure window if a token is compromised.

 Monitor for Unauthorized Usage#